d2osborn/PSCLSummerProject/README.md

 ### **2. Responsibilities**
 #### **Live Game Data Tracking**
 Using FlightScope, I tracked in-game pitch data, (e.g., Pitch Speed, Pitch Launch Angle (Vertical & Horizontal), and Pitch Spin Rate & Direction), which also included batted ball metrics (e.g., Exit Velocity, and Vertical Launch Angle).
-Based on these data points and in-game observations, I would classify pitch types for each recorded pitch.
+Based on these metrics and in-game observations, I would tag the pitch type of each recorded pitch.
 After each game, I uploaded the data to a central folder for further analysis.

 #### **Data Cleaning & Standardization**
 Due to environmental challenges and technological limitations, some pitch data would often contain missing values and inconsistencies.
 My responsibilities included: